Updated May 22, 2019. A farmer of 47 years performed an unprecedented animal rescue and swapped animal farming for vegetables.

-In a story reported by the BBC yesterday, a Devon lamb farmer says he’s had a change of heart about sending his lambs to slaughter.
+In a story reported by the BBC earlier this year, a Devon lamb farmer said he’d had a change of heart about sending his lambs to slaughter.

 Sivalingam Vasanthakumar, originally from Sri Lanka, now resides in Totnes, Devon, where he’s been raising animals for decades.
 In Sri Lanka, Vasanthakumar raised dairy cows with his parents.